silviaiaia/silviaiaia/README.md

 Hi there, I'm Silvia 👋

-🧠 Status: applying for grad school and trying not to panic <br>
+🧠 Status: applying for grad school (and trying not to panic) <br>
-🎓 Just graduated from International Business <br>
+🎓 Just graduated with a degree in International Business <br>
-🤖 Currently self-learning: Python, UI/UX design, machine learning, and being friends with my code <br>
+🤖 Currently self-learning: Python, UI/UX design, machine learning — and trying to befriend my code <br>
 🌱 Hobbies: tennis, volleyball, ... (recently getting into billiards) <br>
 🧋 Weakness: foooooooooooooood <br>
 🚧 Please excuse the bugs orz...